Search cost: Labour markets

-Technology and Search Costs
+Technology and search costs

 With the rise in popularity and sophistication of computers and other electronic devices, the Internet was expected to eliminate search costs.
 For example, electronic commerce was predicted to cause disintermediation as search costs become low enough for end-consumers to incur them directly instead of employing retailers to do this for them.
 The reduction in marginal search costs of obtaining pricing information from electronic marketplaces through the implementation of the internet results in a downward pressure for the price of merchandise.
-Consumer's also have the ability to undertake comparisons of homogeneous products amongst competing electronic vendors, allowing them to purchase products which maximises their consumption utility.
+Consumers also have the ability to undertake comparisons of homogeneous products amongst competing electronic vendors, allowing them to purchase products which maximises their consumption utility.
 This is another factor contributing to the reduction in consumer search costs.
 The marginal search cost of obtaining quality information available to consumers has conjunctionally decreased, resulting in a decrease in price sensitivity.
 But using the Internet on a mobile phone can increase the cost of searching.
 The small screen size on a mobile phone can increase the cost of browsing information.
 For example, links that appear at the top of the screen are particularly likely to be clicked on the phone.
 That means ranking effects are higher on mobile phones suggesting higher search costs.

-Electronic marketplaces have hindered the ability of electronic merchants to implement hidden costs such as transport and handling costs to obscure quoted prices.
+Electronic marketplaces have hindered the ability of electronic merchants to implement hidden fees such as transport and handling costs to obscure quoted prices.
 Commodity markets will evolve to display characteristics of the classical ideal of a Walrasian auctioneer as a result of electronic marketplaces as consumers have costless access to retailer pricing information and are fully informed.
 The competitive price taking equilibrium is a result of fully informed buyers as described within the classical market model.
 In oligopolistic markets, this equilibrium point represents Bertrand's zero profit equilibria.
-The effects of these Electronic marketplaces will translate to commodity markets by inciting price competition amongst retailers and shifting power to the consumers though the reduction in market power of the vendors.
+The effects of these electronic marketplaces will translate to commodity markets by inciting price competition amongst retailers and shifting power to the consumers through the reduction in market power of the vendors.

-Interestingly, studies have found that user search behaviour, and thus search costs, differ significantly depending on which device they use to access electronic marketplaces.
+Studies have found that user search behaviour, and thus search costs, differ significantly depending on which device they use to access electronic marketplaces.
 Personal computer (PC) users are much less sensitive to product rank.
 That is, they add more products to their evaluation pool before deciding on a product.
 This suggests that the cognitive effort it takes to process information, and thus the search costs, are much higher when users access the internet through their mobile phones.
 PC users are also more likely to choose a product that is geographically further away from their location than mobile phone users.
 These differences are mainly due to the smaller screen sizes in mobile phones and their ability to overcome the geographic and time sensitivity limitations of PC computers.